ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The task ID value MUST be a globally unique sequence of bytes.
 Each task has the following parameters associated with it:

-* `leader_aggregator_endpoint`: A URL relative to which the Leader's API endpoints can be found.
+* `leader_aggregator_server`: A URL relative to which the Leader's API resources can be found.
-* `helper_aggregator_endpoint`: A URL relative to which the Helper's API endpoints can be found.
+* `helper_aggregator_server`: A URL relative to which the Helper's API resources can be found.
 * The query configuration for this task (see {{query}}).
 This determines the query type for batch selection and the properties that all batches for this task must have.
 The party MUST NOT configure the task if it does not